Yellow feverTropical hemorrhagic fever caused by yellow fever virus

 Yellow fever is caused by a virus carried by mosquitoes.
-You can catch this disease if you are bitten by a mosquito infected with this virus.
+You can develop this disease if you are bitten by a mosquito infected with this virus.

 This disease is common in South America and in sub-Saharan Africa.

-Anyone can get yellow fever, but the elderly have a higher risk of severe infection.
+Anyone can get yellow fever, but older people have a higher risk of severe infection.

-If a person is bitten by an infected mosquito, symptoms usually develop 3 - 6 days later.
+If a person is bitten by an infected mosquito, symptoms usually develop 3 to 6 days later.

-- Stage 3 (intoxication): Problems with many organs occur.
-This may include heart, liver, and kidney failure, bleeding disorders, seizures, coma, and delirium.
+- Stage 3 (intoxication): Problems with many organs may occur, including the heart, liver, and kidney.
+Bleeding disorders, seizures, coma, and delirium may also occur.